-In the State of Florida, dissolution of marriage is an action to terminate a contract of marriage and is used as another term for divorce, although there are different types of dissolutions depending on the circumstances of each case.
-Because Florida is a no-fault divorce state, there is no need to prove that one of the spouses is at fault for the failure of the marriage.
-If one or both of the spouses wish for a dissolution of marriage, they simply need to state that their marriage is irretrievably broken.
+In the State of Florida, dissolution of marriage is an action to terminate a contract of marriage and is used as another term for divorce.
+There are a number of different types of dissolutions depending on the circumstances of each case.
+Because Florida is a no-fault divorce state, there is no need to prove that either one of the spouses is at fault for the failure of the marriage.
+If either one or both of the spouses wish for a dissolution of marriage, they simply need to state that their marriage is irretrievably broken.
 This means that for whatever reason the couple can no longer get along well enough for the marriage to continue.

-Although fault is not considered for divorce, it is considered for certain aspects that are imperative to a divorce such as alimony, distribution of assets, and child support.
+Although fault is not considered for divorce in Florida, factors regarding fault are reviewed by courts for certain aspects of a divorce, such as alimony, distribution of assets, and child support.
 Divorce is never easy and can be a strain on emotions, time, and finances.
-At The Law Office of Silverman, Mack & Associates, we can provide you with a divorce attorney Gainesville, FL, residents can rely on to help them through the divorce process.
+At The Law Office of Silverman, Mack & Associates, we can provide you with an experienced divorce lawyer to help you through each step of the divorce process.

 How To File For A Dissolution Of Marriage